e4lime/unity-gamejam-template/README.md

 /unity-project-folder/ is the unity project folder.
 Create or use the folders outside /unity-project-folder/ to store your asset editor files (blender or photoshop files etc).

 ## Guide
-* Clone or fork it
+* Download or fork it
 * Go through the checklists below
 * Import DefaultScene.unitypackage for each new scene
 * Import MainMenu.unitypackage for a mainmenu scene template